 Files should be at least 300 dpi at print size (roughly 4 x 6 inches).
 Please note that the quality of the final product in our various output formats (currently PDF and eReader files) is dependent upon the quality of the file submitted.

 All images must have captions with image credits, placed roughly where you would like them to appear in your text (please DO NOT insert the images themselves, just the captions).
 Each image should be discussed in the text of your article and given a parenthetical citation (fig. x).
 The first image caption describing an accessioned artwork should contain the following information, as applicable:

 Fig. 3.
-Artist Name, Artwork Title, date, materials, H x W x D cm (dimensions in a metric unit), Institution or Collection, accession number (Courtesy of Photographer or Institution)
+Optional description of image.
+Artist Name, Artwork Title, date, materials, H x W x D cm (dimensions in a metric unit).
+Institution or Collection, accession number (Courtesy of Photographer or Institution)

-Subsequent captions referring to the same artwork need not list all tombstone information.
+Subsequent captions referring to the same artwork need not repeat all tombstone information.

 Authors will be invited to join a Dropbox folder named with the primary author’s last name and shared only with the editing team.
 You will submit your manuscript and receive the marked up document for review using the Dropbox folder.

 - Microsoft Word document with your complete text, which adheres to 2018 JAIC Style Guide and these OSG Postprint guidelines

 - Separate image files (named using the convention: Smith_fig7.jpg) for each figure in your paper.
 Please do not insert any images in the document itself.